United States Naval Academy: Modern era: World War II to present

 In 1972, Lieutenant Commander Georgia Clark became the first female officer instructor, and Dr. Rae Jean Goodman was appointed to the faculty as the first civilian woman.
 Later in 1972, a decision of the United States Court of Appeals for the District of Columbia terminated compulsory chapel attendance, a tradition which had been in effect since 1853.
 In September 1973, the new expansive library facility complex was completed and named for Fleet Admiral Chester W. Nimitz, Class of 1905.

 On 8 August 1975, Congress authorized women to attend service academies.
 The Class of 1980 was inducted with 81 female midshipmen.
-In 1980, the academy included "Hispanic/Latino" as a racial category for demographic purposes; four women identified themselves as Hispanic in the class of 1981, and these women become the first Hispanic females to graduate from the academy: Carmel Gilliland (who had the highest class rank), Lilia Ramirez (who retired with the rank of commander), Ina Marie Gomez, and Trinora Pinto.
+In 1980, the academy included "Hispanic/Latino" as a racial category for demographic purposes; four women identified themselves as Hispanic in the class of 1981, and these women become the first Hispanic women to graduate from the academy: Carmel Gilliland (who had the highest class rank), Lilia Ramirez (who retired with the rank of commander), Ina Marie Gomez, and Trinora Pinto.
 In 1979, the traditional "June Week" was renamed "Commissioning Week" because graduation had been moved earlier to May.

-In May 1980, Elizabeth Anne Belzer (later Rowe) became the first woman graduate.
-Janie L. Mines was the first U.S.N.A.
-African-American woman graduate.
+In 1980, Elizabeth Anne Belzer (later Rowe) became the first woman graduate, and Janie L. Mines became the first African-American woman graduate.
 On 23 May 1984, Kristine Holderied became the first woman to graduate at the head of the class.
 In addition, the Class of 1984 included the first naturalized Korean-American graduates, all choosing commissions in the U.S. Navy.
 The four Korean-American ensigns were Walter Lee, Thomas Kymn, Andrew Kim, and Se-Hun Oh.

 In 1982, Isherwood, Griffin, and Melville Halls were demolished.

 On 30 July 1987, the Computing Sciences Accreditation Board (CSAB) granted accreditation for the Computer Science program.
 In 1991, Midshipman Juliane Gallina, class of 1992, became the first woman brigade commander.
 On 29 January 1994, the first genderless service assignment was held.
 All billets were opened equally to men and women with the exception of special warfare and submarine duty.

 On 12 March 1995, Lieutenant Commander Wendy B. Lawrence, Class of 1981, became a mission specialist in the space shuttle Endeavour.
 She is the first woman USNA graduate to fly in space.